gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    o The maximum user message size is 2^14 bytes, which is a single
       DTLS record limit.

-   o The DTLS user cannot perform the SCTP-AUTH key management because
-      this is done by the DTLS layer.

 This update that replaces RFC6083 defines the following changes:

    * Removes the limitations on user messages sizes by defining a